jaapplugge/PRTG/README.md

 # **.REPO** PRTG-Sensoren

 This repository contains PRTG-sensors I've written the last couple of years.
 They are all powershell based sensors, written for monitoring
 Window-based enviroments.
-A lot of them are SCCM / clientmanagement oriented.
+A lot of them are SCCM / clientmanagement oriented. *New.. added a bunch of Citrix sensors*

 Most of the sensors are EXE/XML sensors, and use an XML-formatted ChannelConfigurationfile, next to a powershell-script.